 “I find fun in every application and explore my passion for trademark law and public service.”

 All the way from Florida, he could hear it.
 It drew him to the edge of the nation’s capital, to live in the middle of it.
-What attracted trademark examining attorney Cameron McBride to the USPTO? to work, as he says, “in the beating heart of trademark law.”
+What attracted trademark examining attorney Cameron M. to the USPTO?
+To work, as he says, “in the beating heart of trademark law.”

 Cameron’s interest in intellectual property (IP) was sparked after completing a basic trademark course during law school at the University of Miami.
 His fascination grew into taking every intellectual property course available.
 As his interest in all things IP blossomed, so did his extracurricular activity.
 He joined the university’s Intellectual Property Law Society to learn more about the field and to explore career possibilities and issues facing IP lawyers.
 He rose through the society’s ranks to vice president during his last year of law school.
 And during this time, “fantastic mentors helped grow my passion for trademarks.”
 With that, his career choice in trademark protection was cemented.